thibaudcolas/draftail.org/website/blog/2018-03-13-rethinking-rich-text-pipelines-with-draft-js.md

 ### Content filtering and validation

 First off, why are there two filtering / validation steps in the diagram above?
 It seems rather wasteful!
-Unless, that is, the editor couldn’t be trusted with its content validation, and a second step was required to whitelist all formatting.
+Unless, that is, the editor couldn’t be trusted with its content validation, and a second step was required to allowlist all formatting.
 This is exactly what [Wagtail](https://github.com/wagtail/wagtail) did before we switched to our Draft.js editor.

 Here is a GIF illustrating the popular “paste from Word” workflow with Wagtail’s previous `contenteditable` editor: